 Each profession has a unique set of skills or abilities called a specialty.
 A specialty is carried out by use of a specialty point and typically accompanied by an action, reaction, or secondary action.
 A specialty point is used to determine how many times your character can perform specific actions unique to that profession.
-Specialty points are typically based on that profession’s primary ability score.
-For example, a Mechanic's specialty points are primarily based on their Intelligence score.
-So if the Intelligence score is +3, then the Mechanic has 3 specialty points.
+Specialty points are based on an ability score and are indicated in the specialty's description.
 Specialty points are not pooled and then divided among the different actions you can perform.
 Instead, each specialty has their own number of specialty points.
 Except where otherwise stated, you must take a long rest to regain spent specialty points.
 If no specialty point is required or the specialty description does not designate a limit on the number of times you can perform the act, you are free to perform this action as much as you like (at will).
 Some abilities may allow you to add additional bonuses to determine the number of specialty points you have available.

 Gunslingers have incredible marksmanship that can easily impress or intimidate.
 Their prowess is well regarded throughout the known galaxies.
 Gunslingers have an additional skill set which is used by expending accuracy points.
 Accuracy points allow you to add special techniques to your energy ranged weapon attacks.
 You must indicate your use of an accuracy point and the specific technique you are attempting before your engagement roll.
 You regain your accuracy points at the end of a long rest, unless otherwise stated.